godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 Static functions
 ^^^^^^^^^^^^^^^^

 A function can be declared static.
-When a function is static it has no access to the instance member variables or ``self``.
+When a function is static, it has no access to the instance member variables or ``self``.
 This is mainly useful to make libraries of helper functions: